tmgrgg/shoe-recommendation-engine/README.md

 # <b>Part 1: Recommendation</b>

-The first part of the project stemmed from an exploration into the application of deep learning to e-commerce and recommendation systems, demonstrating an innovative approach to a business problem.
+The first part of the project stemmed from an exploration into the application of deep learning in e-commerce and recommendation systems, demonstrating an innovative approach to a business problem.

 ## The Problem